somof/CarND-Traffic-Sign-Classifier-Project-work/writeup.md

 ####3.6.3 class 40

-Almost of all the failure images have very dark brightness like that I can not recognaize without something like image enhancements.
+Almost of all the failure images have very dark brightness like that I can not recognize without something like image enhancements.

 <img width=250 src="./fig/class40_images_valid_failed.png"/>
 <img width=320 src="./fig/class40_images_valid_infered.png"/><br>